 Is Vanuatu Safe?

-Always remember to lock your room at night or when you’re out exploring the islands and inform the local authorities if anything goes missing.
+Always lock your room at night or when you’re exploring the islands and inform the local authorities if anything goes missing.

 As most crimes committed are opportunistic, travellers should be safe as long as they take precautions and stay vigilant while out and about.